 Countries that may require at least 2 years of experience: Abu Dhabi, Oman, Egypt and China

-It is important to know that many of the more popular destinations such as Dubai, Singapore, and Hong Kong might not have Ministry-imposed experience requirements but they get so many applications that they will often not consider teachers with fewer than 2 years of experience in any case.
+It is important to know that many of the more popular destinations such as Dubai, Singapore, and Hong Kong might not have Ministry-imposed experience requirements but they get so many applications that they normally do not consider inexperienced teachers.

 Irish teachers can do their probationary year in the UK or sometimes in a British school as above.